lpena925/Raindrops/README.md

 Raindrops
 =========

-A fun game where you can catch raindrops:)
+A fun game where you can catch multicolored raindrops in a cute bucket:)